Nivesh98/EasyTrace-Android_Application/README.md

 Click the image below for the demo video

 [![This is a Youtube Link](https://raw.githubusercontent.com/Nivesh98/EasyTrace/main/Assests/youtube%20thumbnail.png)](https://youtu.be/wwgFBmV1_Sg)
+<p align="center">This is an Android application for passengers who
+travel by bus and for bus operators. the passengers can track the bus in real-time and be seat reservations also.
+This is a solution for Long distance bus system in Sri Lanka.
+This is a second year group project.
+I was doing a software developer role.

+Developed by using Java, XML, Firebase, Google Maps API</p>
 <p align="center" style="font-size: 40px;">UI designs</p>

 #Login Screen

 <div class="image-container">
    <img src="https://raw.githubusercontent.com/Nivesh98/EasyTrace/main/Assests/3.jpg" width="240" height="500">
    <img src="https://raw.githubusercontent.com/Nivesh98/EasyTrace/main/Assests/4.jpg" width="240" height="500">